Gluten free diets seem like a fad, but Celiac sufferers know otherwise. The fact is that pet dogs can also have this food sensitivity.

 Conclusion on Gluten

 Gluten can affect dogs too.
-Prepare meals yourself if you worry about gluten in your dog’s diet.
-Do this especially if Fido suffers from eating grains.
-You’ll be motivated to do the extra work, especially if you’ve witnessed your dog recover after going gluten-free.
+Prepare meals yourself if you worry about gluten.
+Your dog may suffer from eating grains and you could witness them recover after going gluten-free.
 Alternatively, just get a top quality grain-free dog food.